- Potential to access the value of your investments to meet borrowing needs.

 - Doesn’t have to disrupt your investment strategy.

-- Securities-based lines of credit have been growing in popularity.
-They’re flexible and relatively easy to establish.
+- Securities-based lines of credit are flexible and relatively easy to establish.

 Have you ever considered harnessing the value of your investment account for borrowing?
 Securities-based borrowing gives you access to money based on the value of your own securities.
 Securities-based borrowing has special risks and is not appropriate for all investors.
 Please read the “borrowing against investments is not without risks” section that follows.

 It may provide financial flexibility to help meet your borrowing needs.
 That depends on the type of investments you own, how much you want to borrow, and for what purpose.